Teaching children to code through play

 Acquisition of a skill that embraces digital capabilities & global technology

-The cultivation of computational thinking is central to Tangibl games.
+The cultivation of computational thinking is central to Tangible games.
 This invaluable problem-solving method teaches learners automation of process and using computing to explore, analyse and understand processes.

 DECOMPOSITION